survivejs/webpack-book/manuscript/developing_with_webpack/getting_started.md

 T> It is possible to execute *npm run* anywhere within the project.
 It doesn't have to be run in the project root in order to work.

-W> Unless Webpack is installed to the project, this can point to a possible global install.
-That can be potentially confusing.
-Prefer local installs over global for this reason.

 ## Conclusion

 Even though we've managed to set up a basic Webpack setup, it's not that great yet.
 Developing this way would be slow.
 That's where Webpack's more advanced features come in.
 To make room for these features, I will show you how to split your Webpack configuration in the next chapter.